qryxip/cargo-equip/README.md

     ⋮
     ```

-When you finish preparing your libraries, add them to `[dependencies]` of the `bin`.
+When you finish preparing your library crates, add them to `[dependencies]` of the `bin`.
-If you generate packages automatically with a tool, add to its template.
+If you generate packages automatically with a tool, add them to its template.

 If you want to use [rust-lang-ja/ac-library-rs](https://github.com/rust-lang-ja/ac-library-rs), use [qryxip/ac-library-rs-parted](https://github.com/qryxip/ac-library-rs-parted) instead.
 ac-library-rs-parted is a collection of 17 crates that process the real ac-library-rs in a `custom-build`.